Deep Machine Learning: A Beginner’s Guide to the Basics

 • Deep Learning:

 Deep learning thrives on large volumes of data and typically requires substantial computational resources (e.g., GPUs) for training.
-More data enables deep learning models to improve accuracy and generalize better to new inputs.
+More data enables deep learning models to improve accuracy and generalize new inputs.

 4. Performance on Unstructured Data: